-I’ve been in the blogging world around 2 months now and I’ve a lot to learn.
+By mid-2020 I had been in the blogging world for around 2 months.
+I had a lot to learn.
 Building websites and designing them is the easy part for me.
-Thinking of, finding and creating content that people will enjoy isn’t as easy and simple as it seems.
-I want to share some points that I think all new bloggers can relate to.
+Thinking of, finding and creating content that people will enjoy wasn’t as easy and simple as it seemed.
+I’m going to share 9 things new bloggers can relate to.

 Being a blogger isn’t easy

 Blogging isn’t as simple as it seemed.
 I enjoy writing and giving my opinion and thoughts.
 But creating articles with content that engages the reader to want more is no easy task.
 A lot of time and thought goes into blogging.
 Planning, Creating ideas, taking original photos where possible and promoting posts.
 That’s just a handful of things you have to do to keep it engaging.

 Your mobile phone becomes surgically attached to your hand.
 Just in case that inspirational moment comes when you need to take a snap.
 Like when your dog does something Instagram worthy or when one of your kids has hurt themselves.
 Photo first then caring parent second.
 If you miss that moment you ask them to re-enact what they did just for the photo.

 SEO, SERP and DA